-With the National Weather Service issuing an excessive heat warning for June 14 and extreme hot temperatures in the forecast, Minneapolis City officials want to remind everyone how to handle the heat.
+With extreme hot temperatures expected today and throughout the week, Minneapolis City officials want to remind everyone how to stay safe in the heat.
 Heat-related illness happens when the body isn’t able to cool itself.
-Seniors, small children, people with physical disabilities and pets are the most vulnerable to heat-related illness, but everyone should take steps to stay safe in extreme heat.
+Older adults, small children, people with underlying medical conditions and pets are the most vulnerable to heat-related illness, but everyone should take steps to stay safe in extreme heat.

 - Drinking more fluids.
 Drinking fluids helps the body cool itself.
 People shouldn’t wait until they’re thirsty to drink.
 They should avoid drinking liquids with caffeine, alcohol or large amounts of sugar.
 Those can actually cause bodies to lose more fluid.
 People should remind anyone they are responsible for to drink more water.